20 Resounding Reasons to Travel to the Falkland Islands

 10. Sea Lion Island

-This island is home to the largest breeding colony of southern elephant seals in the archipelago, with up to 2,000 individuals on the northern beaches at certain times of the year.
+Of all the Falkland Islands this island is home to the largest breeding colony of southern elephant seals in the archipelago, with up to 2,000 individuals on the northern beaches at certain times of the year.
 A moderate walk will even lead you to a South American sea lion haul-out.

 Photo by Lee Abbamonte